mhanyc/codingmental/content/articles/deconstructing-accessibility.md

 This flow is not an efficient outcome for a screen reader.
 The user will have to listen through the banner elements (`project logo 1`, `logo 2`, `module title`) and every item on the `sidenav` before reaching the main content.

 So, we have to evaluate what the roles of each element are for the users, and we have to look at the page from the screen reader’s perspective.
 The most important portion on the page is content, which consists of the `page title` and `main content`.
-The `previous`-`next` navigation is also necessary for the users to connect sequentially to the chapters the site.
-The banner elements on the top of the page (logos, module title) is useful for branding and identification.
-The `sidenav` that contains the links to all the chapters in the module, while convenient for navigation, is auxiliary.
+The `previous`-`next` navigation is also necessary for the users to connect sequentially to the chapters of the module.
+The banner elements on the top of the page (logos, module title) are useful for branding and identification.
+The `sidenav` that links to the chapters in the module, while convenient for navigation, is auxiliary.

 The elements of the page must be deconstructed and rearranged linearly as "heard" by the screen reader.
 The ideal flow path for the page should be a short trip through the banner elements, to the `page title` and `main content`.
 The complementary `sidenav` can appear later in the structure.
 To further help the users get to the main content quickly, a `skip to content` (or `skip`) link is placed at the top of the page.
 It is interesting to note that this arrangement accommodates the layout design for smartphones as well.